 A Simple Guide to Meditation

 Meditation has recently increased in popularity throughout the western world due to the research echoing the health benefits of a regular practice.
 So, what is meditation and how does it help us regulate emotions and improve our overall mental health?
-Continue reading and learn how to get started!
+Continue reading this simple guide to meditation and learn how you can get started!

 What is mediation?

 Mediation is a mental exercise where one uses techniques such as concentration of the breath for the purpose of reaching spiritual awareness, training attention, and/or attaining a clear mental state.
 Meditating is about getting a healthy sense of perspective.
 It is also important to know that even if you are not experiencing distress, you can still benefit from its positive effects.

 Mental health benefits:

 There are many positive health benefits associated with meditation.
 Some of these include: increased awareness, clarity, compassion, improved focus and a sense of calm.
 Meditation has also been proven to help “psychological symptoms of depression, anxiety, and pain related stress,” says Headspace.